kubevirt/project-infra/github/ci/prow-deploy/README.md

     kustom/render-environment-configs.sh <environment>

 Will apply patches to the configuration as defined in the patch script for the environment in

-    kustom/environments/$environment/yq_scripts
+    kustom/overlays/$environment/yq_scripts

 then renders the yaml configurations, then copy them to the environment directory at

-    kustom/environments/$environment/configs
+    kustom/overlays/$environment/configs

 ### Copy the secrets

-Before being able to generate the secrets with kustomize, we need to copy them in the proper environment directory at
+Before being able to generate the secrets with kustomize, we need to copy them in the proper overlay directory at

-    kustom/environments/$environment/secrets
+    kustom/overlays/$overlay/secrets

 All the secrets needed are contained under the directory

     kustom/secrets-boilerplate